1980 Formula One season: Round 1: Argentina

-The 1980 Formula One season started in Argentina in January.
-This event, held at the Buenos Aires Municipal Autodrome located in the sprawling Argentine capital started off badly.
-After Friday's practice, due to the heat and the suction these ground-effect cars were creating, the track began to break up, and the drivers found conditions difficult and even dangerous.
-Led by Emerson Fittipaldi, the drivers staged a semi-unsuccessful protest – the organizers did actually fix the track, but not successfully – come race day, the track was still in a dreadful condition.
-The race went ahead anyway, and the Buenos Aires circuit, being one of the most varied and challenging circuits on the calendar, provided an ultra-exciting race, where many drivers were caught-out by the disintegration of the twisty arena infield section of the No.15 variant of the racing facility.
+The 1980 Formula One season started in Argentina in January, at the Buenos Aires Municipal Autodrome.
+After Friday's practice, due to the heat and the suction the ground-effect cars were creating, the track began to break up, and the drivers found conditions difficult and dangerous.
+Led by Emerson Fittipaldi, the drivers staged a semi-unsuccessful protest – the organizers fixed the track, but not successfully – and on race day, the track remained in subpar condition.
+The race went ahead anyway, and many drivers were caught-out by the disintegration of the twisty arena infield section of the No.15 variant of the racing facility.
 After going off twice and dropping back to 4th after making a pit-stop to clean grass out of his car's radiators, Australian and title favorite Alan Jones took victory in his Williams-Ford/Cosworth.
-Brazilian Nelson Piquet, who also went off a few times finished 2nd, and Finn Keke Rosberg scored an excellent 3rd in his Fittipaldi.
+Brazilian Nelson Piquet, who also went off a few times, finished 2nd, and Finn Keke Rosberg scored 3rd in his Fittipaldi.
 French rookie Alain Prost, in his first ever F1 race, finished 6th and scored his first ever World Championship point.
 Gilles Villeneuve, competitive throughout in his Ferrari, crashed heavily at the Toboggan left-right sequence of corners after his front suspension failed after possible damage caused to it after a number of off-track excursions the Canadian had during the race.